Lawrence, Kansas: Geography

-Lawrence is located at coordinates 38.9716689, -95.2352501 in the state of Kansas, approximately 25 mi east of Topeka, and 35 mi west of Kansas City, Kansas.
+Lawrence is located approximately 25 mi east of Topeka, and 35 mi west of Kansas City, Kansas.
 Though Lawrence has a designated elevation of 866 feet (264 m), the highest elevation is Mount Oread on the University of Kansas campus with an elevation of 1,020 feet (310 m).

 The city lies on the southern edge of the Dissected Till Plains, bordering the Osage Plains to the south.
 According to the United States Census Bureau, the city has a total area of 34.26 sqmi, of which, 33.56 sqmi is land and 0.70 sqmi is water, and is split between Wakarusa Township and Grant Township with small portions in Lecompton, Kanwaka and Clinton Townships.

 Lawrence is between the Kansas and Wakarusa Rivers.
 Several major creeks flow through Lawrence.
 Burroughs Creek in East Lawrence (named after the writer William S. Burroughs, who retired in East Lawrence) and Baldwin Creek in northwestern Lawrence empty into the Kansas River.
 Yankee Tank Creek in southwest Lawrence and an unnamed creek that flows through central Lawrence converge with the Wakarusa River south of the city.
 Yankee Tank Creek is dammed to form Lake Alvamar, which was originally called Yankee Tank Lake.
 The Wakarusa River was dammed to form Clinton Lake.
 Potter Lake is on the University of Kansas Campus and Mary's Lake is in southeastern Lawrence within Prairie Park.
 The Haskell-Baker Wetlands, maintained by Haskell University and Baker University, is an extensive open space in the southern part of the city that features wetlands, native plants, hiking and biking trails, and interpretative signage about the prairie and wetland ecosystems.

 Lawrence has 54 parks which include community and neighborhood parks, trails, cemeteries and nature preserves.
 A new, multi-use trail system called the Lawrence Loop ("the Loop") encircles the city and, when fully completed, will create a 22-mile paved recreational trail, a green transportation network, and multiple opportunities for environmental restoration.
 Community parks include South Park, Buford Watson Park, Broken Arrow Park, Riverfront Park, Holcomb Park, "Dad" Perry Park, Centennial Park and Prairie Park.
 Cemeteries include Oak Hill, Maple Grove and Memorial Park.
 The first cemetery in Lawrence, Pioneer Cemetery, is on the University of Kansas campus and is maintained by KU.